rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 The allowed content is described in Table :num:`table-statusresponse` and :num:`table-statusresponse-returnvalues`.

-Since different UpdateRate can be defined for different objects it means that partial StatusUpdates can be sent
+Since different UpdateRate can be defined for different objects it means that partial StatusUpdates can be sent.

 .. code-block:: json
    :name: json-status-request-partial